 Ready to roast the big bird?
 Here are our tips on how to cook a turkey, including a chart on how long to cook a turkey for peak flavor!

 - Leave time for defrosting!
 If your turkey is frozen, it needs to be defrosted in a refrigerator.
-Leave one day for every four pounds of turkey.
+Allow one day of defrosting for every four pounds of turkey.

 - Once defrosted, remove gizzards (the sack containing the neck and innards).
 You can save these for stock.

-- If you’re cooking stuffing inside your turkey, truss it.
+- If you’re cooking stuffing inside your turkey, truss it (tie up the turkey’s legs and wings).
 Otherwise, there’s no need.
 It will only slow down the cooking time.

 - Add some aromatics to the turkey cavity, such as garlic cloves, celery, carrots, bay leaves, and herbs.

-- Place your thawed or fresh turkey, breast up, on a flat rack in your roasting pan, 2 to 2-½ inches deep.
+- Place your thawed or fresh turkey breast up on a flat rack in your roasting pan, which should be 2 to 2-½ inches deep.

 - Brush or rub the skin with olive or coconut oil or softened butter to prevent drying of the skin and to enhance the golden color.
 Season the bird with salt and pepper, to your taste.